datacarpentry/shell-genomics/_episodes/04-redirection.md

 ~~~
 {: .bash}

-We get back a lot of lines.
-What we want to see is the whole fastq record for each of these reads.
-The fastq record consists of one line before the sequence information as well as two lines after.
-We can use the '-B' argument for grep to return the matched line plus one before: '-B1'.
-With the '-A argument', we can have grep list the two lines after also: '-A2'.
+This command returns a lot of output to the terminal.
+Each line in the SRR098026
+file which contains at least 10 consecutive Ns is printed to the terminal.
+We may be
+interested not only in the actual sequence which contains this string, but
+in the name (or identifier) of that sequence.
+We discussed in a previous lesson
+that the identifier line immediately precedes the nucleotide sequence for each read
+in a fastq file.
+We may also want to inspect the quality scores associated with
+each of these reads.
+To get all of this information, we will return the line
+immediately before each match and the two lines immediately after each match.

+We can use the `-B` argument for grep to return a specific number of lines before
+each match and the `-A` argument to return a specific number of lines after each matching line.
+Here we want the line before and the two lines after each
+matching line so we add `-B1 -A2` to our grep command.

 ~~~
 $ grep -B1 -A2 NNNNNNNNNN SRR098026.fastq
 ~~~
 {: .bash}

-for example:
+One of the sets of lines returned by this command is:

 ~~~
 @SRR098026.177 HWUSI-EAS1599_1:2:1:1:2025 length=35